 A private alternative loan is a non-federal educational loan, through a private lending institution, typically issued in the student's name and often requiring a cosigner.
 These loans vary in the terms, conditions, and eligibility requirements.
 PSCC does not endorse any private loan lender, so students are encouraged to research which private loan will best meet their needs.
 Private loans typically have variable and higher interest rates than federal loans, are based on individual credit scores, may require interest payments while you are in school, have more fees, and have less flexible repayment options than federal loans.
 A student should NEVER consider borrowing a private loan until all federal loan options have been exhausted.
 For more information on the differences between the federal student loan programs and private education loans, you can visit the Department of Education's Federal Aid First web site.

 Many lenders offer private loans to help cover up to 100 percent of the cost of attendance, less other financial aid received.
 Once a lender approves a private loan, PSCC will be contacted electronically to obtain verification of student eligibility.
-Private loan funds are disbursed directly to the school via a paper check on PSCC’s standard disbursement date schedule.
-The student must sign for the check in the cashier’s office.
+After all PSCC charges have been paid, any remaining money will be sent to you, either electronically or a mailed paper check on the standard disbursement day schedule.

 PSCC does not endorse any lender and is not responsible for the timeliness of private loans.
 Below are lenders that PSCC students have used in the past.
 The contact information is provided as a service and not as an endorsement of the lender.
 You may choose one of these lenders or any other lender of your choice.
 For all questions related to private loans, you must contact your lender.

 FOR PARENTS: Parents' Loan for Undergraduate Students (PLUS)